BoooC/IC-Contest-Cell-Based/README.md

 ## 2023 : LASER
 The key objective for 2023 was to use iterative methods to find two circles that could cover the maximum number of target points.

+#### Grade A Standards for 2023:
+- Area < 37,000 um²
+- Gate-Level and RTL simulation must be completely accurate under a clock cycle of 8 ns.

 - **Circuit Design:**
   - **4-Processor Version:**
     - Area: 23614.2 um²